open-telemetry/opentelemetry-cpp-contrib/instrumentation/otel-webserver-module/README.md

 The build file can be copied at a suitable location in User's system by running the command ```docker cp <container_name>:/otel-webserver-module/build/opentelemetry-webserver-sdk-x64-linux.tgz  <desired_location>```.
 The installation steps can be inferred from ```install.sh``` script.

+Alternatively, build package can also be downloaded from [GitHub Actions](https://github.com/open-telemetry/opentelemetry-cpp-contrib/actions/workflows/webserver.yml) of the source repository.

 ## Nginx Webserver Module

 Similar to Apache, Nginx Webserver Module also enables tracing of incoming requests to the server by injecting instrumentation into the Nginx server at runtime.
 It also captures the response time of the individual modules involved in the request processing.